South Korea starts drills at Japan-claimed islands | The China Post

 From ‘comfort women’ to smartphone displays

-The issue of forced labor and the so-called “comfort women”, used as sexual slaves by the Japanese troops, still brings strong emotions in South Korea.
+The issue of forced labor and the so-called “comfort women,” used as sexual slaves by the Japanese troops, still evokes strong emotions in South Korea.
 Japan claims the issue of compensation has been settled by a 1965 bilateral treaty.

 The escalation saw Japan tighten export restrictions on materials used by South Korean firms to make smartphone displays and chips.
 Some South Korean supermarkets removed Japanese products from their shelves, and both sides removed the other from their list of trusted trade partners.